JuStrait/PasswordGenerator/README.md

 I believe that my equation surpasses 99.9% of my peers solutions.
 I achieved the same product at near half the lines of code as my competitors.
 You  can read my whatwasdone.md for specific explanation.
-I was able to accomplish this assignment in just 32 lines of code.
+I was able to accomplish this assignment in just 40 lines of code on a standard format.